dassein/hierarchy_classification/README.md

 # Hierarchy based classification and embedding
-This repository contains our unofficial re-implementation of the hierarchical based classification method from the paper [Visual Aware Hierarchy Based Food Recognition](https://arxiv.org/pdf/2012.03368.pdf).
+This repository contains our unofficial re-implementation of the hierarchy based classification method from the paper [Visual Aware Hierarchy Based Food Recognition](https://arxiv.org/pdf/2012.03368.pdf).

 ![stage 1](fig/hier_cls1.png)
 ![stage 2](fig/hier_cls2.png)

-We also incoporated the hierarchical based embedding method into our codes to reduce the `average hierarchical distance of top-k` and the `hierarchical distance of a mistake` (see the paper [Hierarchy-Based Image Embeddings for Semantic Image Retrieval](https://arxiv.org/pdf/1809.09924.pdf)).
+We also incoporated the hierarchy based embedding method into our codes to reduce the `average hierarchical distance of top-k` and the `hierarchical distance of a mistake` (see the paper [Hierarchy-Based Image Embeddings for Semantic Image Retrieval](https://arxiv.org/pdf/1809.09924.pdf)).
 ![average distance](fig/dist_1.png)
 ![distance of a mistake](fig/dist_2.png)
 The left diagrams show the hierarchical distances with ResNet-50 backbone only, while the right diagrams show the hierarchical distances for the hierarchical method with ResNet-50 backbone.